milkyway-x/vault-this-file/README.md

 # 🔐 Vault This File
-> "Totally not Google Drive" — A sarcastic reference from Voltees V

 A file locker/vault web app where anyone can **download** without an account, but **uploading requires a sign-in**.
 Create public or private vaults, share via link or QR code, and lock private vaults with a PIN/password.